rm-controls/rm_controllers/rm_shooter_controllers/README.md

 * **`command`** (rm_msgs/ShootCmd)

-  Commands of controller state, bullet speed, frequency of shooting .
+  Commands of controller state, bullet speed, frequency of shooting.

 #### Parameters

 * **`block_effort`, `block_speed`, `block_duration`** (double)

-  When the torque of the trigger motor is greater than `block_effort` (in N·m), and the angular velocity is less than `block_speed` (in rad/s), it will be regarded as blocking if it continues for `block_duration` (in s) .
+  When the torque of the trigger motor is greater than `block_effort` (in N·m), and the angular velocity is less than `block_speed` (in rad/s), it will be regarded as blocking if it continues for `block_duration` (in s).

 * **`block_overtime`** (double)

-  If the time to enter block state exceeds `block_overtime` (in s), it will be judged as timeout and exit block state .
+  If the time to enter block state exceeds `block_overtime` (in s), it will be judged as timeout and exit block state.

 * **`anti_block_angle`** (double)

-  If enter block state, the friction wheel will reverse `anti_block_angle` (in rad) to try to get rid of the structing .
+  If enter block state, the friction wheel will reverse `anti_block_angle` (in rad) to try to get rid of the structing.

 * **`anti_block_threshold`** (double)

-  If the anti angle of the friction wheel exceeds `anti_block_threshold` (in rad), it means that trigger reverse success .
+  If the anti angle of the friction wheel exceeds `anti_block_threshold` (in rad), it means that trigger reverse success.

 * **`qd_10`, `qd_15`, `qd_18`, `qd_30`** (double)

-  It means friction wheel's angular velocity, the number of it's name expresses different bullet speeds (in m/s) .
+  It means friction wheel's angular velocity, the number of it's name expresses different bullet speeds (in m/s).

 ### Controller configuration examples